-Opening at Dia:Chelsea in New York City on September 15, 2018, this exhibition is the first to focus on Holt’s room-sized installations Holes of Light and Mirrors of Light.
-It also marks the first re-creation of Mirrors of Light since the work was originally installed in 1974.
+This exhibition at Dia:Chelsea is the first to focus on Holt’s room-sized installations Holes of Light and Mirrors of Light I. It also marks the first re-creation of Mirrors of Light I since the work was originally installed in 1974.

 Nancy Holt is made possible by major support from The Brown Foundation, Inc., of Houston.
 Generous support is provided by Frances Bowes, Nathalie and Charles de Gunzburg, and Marissa Sackler.
-Additional support is provided by Karyn Kohl, Ales Ortuzar, and Irene Panagopoulos.
+Additional support is provided by the Graham Foundation for Advanced Studies in the Fine Arts, Karyn Kohl, Ales Ortuzar, and Irene Panagopoulos.

 Nancy Holt was born in Worcester, Massachusetts, in 1938.
 She died in New York in 2014.